-You can scan documents over the network to your computer (See Chapter 4 for Windows® and Chapter 10 for Macintosh® of the Software User's Guide on the CD-ROM).
+You can scan documents over the network to your computer or to a central server (See Chapter 4 for Windows[®] and Chapter 10 for Macintosh[®] of the Software User's Guide on the CD-ROM).

-Network PC-FAX
+Network PC-FAX (Not available for DCP-8065DN)

-You can directly send a PC file as a PC-FAX on your network (See Chapter 6 for Windows[®] and Chapter 7 for Macintosh[®] of the Software User's Guide on the CD-ROM for complete description).
+You can directly send and receive a PC file as a PC-FAX on your network (See Chapter 6 for Windows[®] and Chapter 7 for Macintosh[®] of the Software User's Guide on the CD-ROM for complete description).